 American Express EveryDay Credit Card fees

-The Amex EveryDay® Credit Card has a 0% intro APR on purchases and balance transfers for 15 months and a regular APR of 13.99% to 24.99% thereafter.
+The Amex EveryDay® Credit Card has a 0% intro APR on purchases for 15 months and a regular APR of 13.99% to 24.99% thereafter.
 Your APR will depend on factors such as your credit history, income, existing debt and more.

 Amex EveryDay®® Credit Card perks

 The American Express EveryDay Credit Card welcome bonus is best broken down into two parts.